Glovers Walk

 Somerset Council is working with three sites to enable the creation of more commercial and residential space within the town centre.
 The residential elements of these sites will be affordable and targeted at key workers supporting the local economy.
 The three sites are:

-Construction or refurbishment of these premises will begin in 2025.
+Construction or refurbishment is underway and we expect completion in 2027.
 Once completed, these developments will support the regeneration of the wider area attracting more people into the town centre.